offsoc/onionprobe/docs/man/onionprobe.1.md

     # tests.
     shuffle: true

-    # Whether to randomize intervals for privacy concerns and to avoid systematic
+    # Whether to randomize both the interval and the sleep time for privacy
-    # errors
+    # concerns and to avoid systematic errors
     randomize: true

-    # Max random interval in seconds between probing each endpoint
-    interval: 5

-    # Max random interval in seconds to wait between each round of tests
-    sleep: 5
+    # Run only a limited number of rounds (i.e., the number of times that
+    # Onionprobe tests all the configured endpoints).
+    # Requires the "loop" option to be enabled.
+    # Set to 0 to disable this limit.
+    rounds: 0

     # Max retries when fetching a descriptor
     # By default it is set to the number of HSDirs the client usually fetch minus one